scottmalin68-commits/scottmalin68-commits/README.md

 - Expand prompt libraries with goal‑driven structure
 - Build a **cross‑repo dashboard** for visibility and navigation
 - Continue refining deterministic governance workflows

----

-# 📫 Connect

-If you’re interested in cybersecurity automation, documentation governance, or building deterministic systems, feel free to explore my repos or reach out.